usnistgov/sesame/doc/tutorial/analysis.rst

 energy scale                          ``sys.vt``
 =========================            ==========================

-This table is not exhaustive.
-The list of all accessible attributes is in the documentation of the `Builder` class itself, see :ref:`builder_doc`.
+The exhaustive list of all accessible attributes is in the documentation of the :func:`~sesame.builder.Builder` class itself.

 Next, we load the data file for the results.
 As an example, let's assume we